wvankoppen/Knowledge/Presentations/Stage management.md

 -> Takeaway 4: Use the hierarchical, scalable power of the Store

+## What (not) to store

+Think about
+1. what state needs to be shared across your app.
+2. whether the state respects the Redux principles

+E.g.: Teacher list, Courses list

+-> Takeaway 3: Think about what state relations are needed in your app

+What NOT to store:
+State that cannot respect the principles, e.g.:
+- mutual state (Leaflet instance)
+  Nuance: technically you can, by configuration, but you should not use it
+- or short-lived and small-scoped state

+Where do we store this state?
+Angular Service!

 ## Sharing state
 - /customers (all customers)
 - /projects/1/customers (customer subset)